irfanmustafvi/irfanmustafvi/README.md

 # Hi, I'm Muhammad Irfan! 👋

-I am a passionate beome a DevOps Engineer, driven by a curiosity for technology and a love for writing.
+I am a passionate to beome a DevOps Engineer, driven by a curiosity for technology and a love for exploring.
 My journey involves delving into the world of computer science, exploring new ideas, and sharing my insights with the community.

 ![irfanmustafvi's Stats](https://github-readme-stats.vercel.app/api?username=irfanmustafvi&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)